Luxury products are David Dowsey's passion. Beautiful books are his life. Combining the two

 Coming out of the cold unravels the true story of why these fascinating people – and many more – frequented John Morgan & Co, an almost 200-year-old British bespoke tailoring house.

-Written with the cooperation of John Morgan & Co proprietor Andrew Tolley, Coming out of the cold has been comprehensively compiled by David Dowsey from sources that include interviews with family members, current and surviving staff, the records of numerous British museums and archives, and extensive archival material owned by John Morgan & Co.
+Written with the cooperation of John Morgan & Co’s proprietor, Coming out of the cold has been comprehensively compiled by David Dowsey from various sources, including interviews with the owner’s family members, current and surviving staff, the records of numerous British museums and archives, and extensive archival material owned by John Morgan & Co.
 Hundreds of period images and the specially commissioned photography of Richard Weinstein add gravitas to this most intriguing of tales.

 On Solid Ground: 90 Years of VACC